 Using This Guide: A Summary of What We Know about Wind Energy & Wildlife

 Current U.S. carbon emission reduction goals indicate that wind and solar power will need to expand to five times today’s capacity by 2050 to reduce the risk of climate change to people and wildlife.
-Wind energy has near-zero greenhouse gas emissions, and also results in reductions of other air pollutants and little or no water use from electricity production.
-Wind energy, like all power sources, can have adverse impacts to wildlife.
+Wind energy turbines do not release greenhouse gases or other air pollutants during operation, which contributes to a net reduction in the emissions that cause global warming.
+Over the entire project life-cycle, wind energy production uses substantially less water and causes fewer environmental impacts than biomass fuel, natural gas, or coal (even when paired with carbon capture technologies).
+However, wind energy, like all power sources, can have adverse impacts on wildlife.
 After more than 25 years of focused research, these impacts are much better understood, although uncertainty remains.

 This guide summarizes the statutory and regulatory framework and context of wind energy and wildlife, the state-of-the-science on wind-wildlife interactions, and the strategies that are being implemented to avoid, minimize, and compensate for adverse impacts from onshore wind energy in the U.S. to wildlife and habitats.